xddq/spotify-dl/README.md

 6. Open the link with your browser, read through the popup and agree if you do.
 7. You will be redirected to your given redirectUri.
 8. Everything after "access_token=" until the next "&" will be your token.
+Note: The tokens only last for one hour.
+So if you want to download stuff another day just generate a new token.

 ### example
 - ClientId: fa449q4129a543b6a6bbe8ccjk106b16